Restaurant Trends for 2021: What You Need to Know

 Heightened Sit-Down Experiences

 Many states are capping dining room capacity at 25% or 50%.
 These capacity limits make it hard for restaurant owners to turn a hard profit in an industry already running on thin margins.
-While relying on takeout and curbside helps, these services may not always be enough to make it in 2021.
+While relying on takeout and curbside helps, these services may not always be enough to make it this year.
 Restaurant owners should consider enhancing the sit-down experience with high-end ingredients, beautiful presentation, expensive drinks, and an air of exclusivity.
-When they do go out, diners may be looking for and appreciate an unforgettable experience.
+One of the big 2021 restaurant trends will be making customers feel like each visit is special.
+When they do go out, diners may be looking for an unforgettable experience.

 Emphasis on Special Events